Graduate Admissions

 Placement Examinations

-After successfully completing an audition in the chosen performance area, and before beginning course work on the Master of Music degree, each student will take graduate placement examinations in music history, theory, aural skills, keyboard skills, and diction (voice students only).
-If deficiencies are revealed, students will be required to complete one or more of the graduate-level review course(s) listed below before beginning the Graduate Curriculum.
+After successfully completing an audition in the chosen performance area, and before beginning course work on the Master of Music degree each student will take graduate placement examinations in music history, theory, aural skills, keyboard skills, and diction (voice students only).
+These exams can also be offered online.
+If deficiencies are revealed, students will be required to complete one or more of the graduate-level review modules before beginning the Graduate Curriculum.
 Credits earned for review courses do not count towards the degree.
-Prospective students may contact the Director of Graduate Studies for general information about the format and content of these examinations.
-Students pursuing the Master's Degree in Voice will take additional placement exams in Italian, French, German, and Latin diction.
+Prospective students may contact the Chair of the Department of Music for general information about the format and content of these examinations.
+Students pursuing the Master's Degree in Voice Performance will take additional placement exams in Italian, French, German, and Latin diction.